2026 Call For Proposals

 Your title is going to be fighting for attention with dozens of other titles, so be creative but make sure it is also direct and explanatory.
 Consider a shorter session title (no more than 10 words) so it’s quick and catchy. - Speaker expertise

 Speakers are just as important as the content!
 It is critical you include all speaker details in your proposal (name, title, company, contact information, headshot and biography), as the proposed speaker(s) factor into the review process.
-Make sure to confirm with the speaker(s) their availability to present during the 2025 Show prior to submitting the proposal. - Diverse perspectives
+Make sure to confirm with the speaker(s) their availability to present during the 2026 Show prior to submitting the proposal. - Diverse perspectives

 Identify ways to engage your audience to maximize the impact of your proposed session (i.e. polling and quizzes, scenario-based exercises, attendee discussions, group work, etc.) - Don’t make it an advertisement

 Grammar and spelling impact scoring, so proofread your proposal thoroughly before submitting.
 We encourage you to prepare your proposal before starting the application process because changes cannot be made once you submit.
-See page 15 of the Submission Guidelines for a complete Session Proposal Checklist. - Submit on time
+See page 15 of the Submission Guidelines for a complete Session Proposal Checklist.

-SUBMISSION & SELECTION PROCESS & GUIDELINES
+SUBMISSION & SELECTION PROCESS

 How to Submit a Proposal

 Submit your proposal using our online application.
-Submissions are due no later than September 27.
+Submissions are due no later than September 19.
 See the Selection Criteria and Tips for a Good Proposal sections for insight on crafting a quality proposal.

 We strongly recommend preparing your proposal in a Word document before starting the application process.
 See page 15 of the Submission Guidelines for a complete Session Proposal Checklist.